+Credits: Variable

-Credits: Variable (S, F based on sufficient demand) Prerequisites: CIT 126, CIT 210, CIT 211 or instructor approval
+Prerequisites: CIT 126, CIT 210, CIT 211 or instructor approval

 This course provides students with supporting knowledge and advanced skills required to set up, configure, use, and support network operating systems.
 This course also helps prepare the student to meet requirements to become a certified professional.
 Topics vary and will be determined by industry changes, technological advances, and student interest.